DigitalProductschool/AI-Makerspace/README.md

 AI Makerspace offers a platform to create an exposure gallery and provide templates to build AI use cases with advanced and fundamental technologies.
 Working closely with cross-functional innovation teams at [Digital Product School](https://digitalproductschool.io/), we guide the teams through AI Design Thinking, Lean AI Engineering, Explainable AI (XAI), Ethical AI, as well as User Experience (UX) of AI products.

-:octocat: Each folder of our GitHub repository is self explanatory and offers templates for prototyping using the specified technology.
+:octocat: Each folder of our GitHub repository is self explanatory and offers templates for prototyping for a selected technology and application.

 Enjoy & Rock!